ere6us/100-days-of-code/log.md

 Solved using both priority queue and normal vector.
 Gonna solve it again later using STL.

 **Thoughts:** Gonna do some more assignments.
 See ya later.

+### Day 23b: August 16, 2020

+**Today's Progress**:
+* Copied a code from GFG to convert an image into ASCII and modified it.
+* Copied some assignments of MATLAB
+* Installed Pillow package and PyQt5 in Python
+* Createad a basic window in Qt-designer<br> but could create the whole assignment due to lack of time

+**Thoughts:** Not counting it as day 24 because did just college assignments.